tasoftch/php-pdo/README.md

-# php-dependency-injection
+# Php PDO Extension
-PHP Dependency Injection library in collaboration with service manager
+This library extends the builtin PDO object by several useful features.